negotiate-merge/rotadyne-fluid-net/README.md

 ### Objectives - past and present

-- [ ] When the gateway goes offline and the node is unable to communicate the messages get quede up due to having not recevied an ack.. then once the node comes back online it spams chirpstack and by extension the mqtt feed which resluts in a preriod of sporadic behaviour.
-This should be avoided somehow as we do not require unecessary switching of the machine in response to events of the past we only care about the current state in this case.
-Perhaps we could look at a timestop validity check?
+- [ ] When the gateway goes offline and the node is unable to communicate the messages get quede' up due to having not recevied an ack.
+Once the node comes back online it spams chirpstack and by extension the mqtt feed which resluts in a preriod of sporadic behaviour.
+This should be avoided as we do not require unecessary switching of the machine in response to events of the past, we only care about the current state in this case.
+Perhaps we could look at a timestamp validity check?
 - [ ] Figure out how to run gui from desktop icon.
 - [ ] Implement a [Logging window](https://tkdocs.com/tutorial/text.html#modifying) in to the gui app (not important)
 - [ ] Use a  verticle 'progress bar' widgit to display tank level instead of light indicator.
 Eg( 40% for open 80% for closed)